adallak/stataglasso/README.md

 . mat data = r(data}
 . svmat data

-Now, we estimate tje inverse covariance matrix using data input as variable names and lambda = 0.2.
+Now, we estimate the inverse covariance matrix using data input as variable names and lambda = 0.2.

 . glasso data1-data50, lambda(0.2)